 - The video helps inform the patient of all that is involved in the third molar (wisdom tooth) extraction.

-Dr. Chun tries to accommodate patient’s schedule by proceeding with treatment on the same day if time allows and the medical history of the patient is acceptable to proceed with procedure immediately.
+Dr. Chun tries to accommodate the patient’s schedule by proceeding with treatment on the same day if time allows and the medical history of the patient is acceptable to proceed with the procedure immediately.

 In some cases, Dr. Chun will advise that the patient schedules an appointment at a later day and time.

 - Oral and maxillofacial surgery requires additional years of hospital-based surgical and anesthesia training after graduation from dental school.
 Read more >>

 - See the bottom of any page on our site for our office hours.
 We will schedule your appointment as promptly as possible.
 Read more about our scheduling policies. >>

 - For your convenience, we accept, cash, personal checks, and most credit cards.
 Payment is due at time of service.
 Read more about our financial policies. >>

 - At Eastbay OMS, we make every effort to provide you with the finest care and most convenient financial options.
 Read more about our insurance policies. >>